isaaclyman/pooty/README.md

 `validate(function ValidationFn)`: Takes a function, to which is passed all user input.
 You can chain a `success(function)` method to this, which will run if your validation function returns a truthy value, or will be skipped if it returns a falsy value.
 The function passed to `success()` will be called with the user input value.
 Both `validate()` and `success()` return a binding object, which has an `off()` method that will destroy the binding.

 `mutate(function MutateFn)`: Takes a function that receives all user input for the purpose of modifying it and returning it.
 You may then chain a `poot.model()` function to plug the modified values into the model.

-To get the value of the model property (instead of binding it to another property), use the `model.poot()` method instead.

 ### The `button` object